boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Primary value Axis

-This allows you to enable the `Primary Value Axis` gridlines for the 100% stacked area chart.
+This feature allows you to enable gridlines for the `Primary Value Axis` in the 100% stacked area chart.

 ![Axis Gridline](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/axis-gridline.png)

 #### Category Axis

-This allows you to enable the `Category axis` gridlines for the 100% stacked area chart.
+This allows you to enable the gridlines for the `Category axis` in the 100% stacked area chart.

 ![Category Axis](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/category-axis.png)

 ### Series Palette

-This allows you to apply color for chart series either by using a default palette or a custom color palette.
-By default, the colors will be applied using the default palette.
-This series of settings will be visible only if you configured the row section in the chart.
+This allows you to apply color to chart series either by using a default palette or a custom color palette.
+The colors will be applied using the default palette by default.
+This series of settings will only be visible if you have configured the row section in the chart.

 ![Series Palette](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/series-palette.png)

 #### Use Default Palette

-This Option allows you to apply default color for chart series.
+This option allows you to apply the default color for chart series.

 By toggle off the `Use Default Palette` option, the `Color Mapping Type` will be shown.